austinhillyard/CS260-Startup/README.md

 ![Screenshot of Home page of GameTracker webpage.](<Screenshot 2023-09-18 213851.png>)
 ### Home Page with Menu bar
 ![Screenshot of Home page of GameTracker webpage with menu bar.](<Screenshot 2023-09-18 214247.png>)

+# HTML Deliverable
+This deliverable includes the basic HTML structure of the website.
+* **HTML pages** - Three html pages, Login, Tracker, and Import.
+Import is a mostly one time tool.
+Tracker is where most the functionality lies.
+* **Links** - The Login page has links to the other pages for now.
+The buttons also redirect you to the tracker.
+The other two pages have simple links to the other pages.
+* **Headers and Text** Most things are classified by headers with some small text here and there.
+* **Selection Boxes** On the tracker pages there are two selection boxes.
+Filters and Sort.
+Filters is multiselect via the Alt or Shift key.
+Filters is also grouped, but sort is single select and no groups.
+This will filter and sort how the games are displayed in the main game view.
+* **Images** The import tool has two picturs representing the specific settings and location to find the profile info needed to make the import tool work
+* **Database** Database info is represented by several tables on the tracker page.
+I am sure these will be modified in the future once I figure out how to best represent the data.
+For now they are merely placeholders.
+* **Websocket and Service Calls** How exactly websocket will work I am not sure.
+For now I am anticipating using Steam's and HowLongToBeat's API to populate data for my database, and this data can be updated via the refresh button is the plan